cose-wg/cose-spec/draft-schaad-cose.md

 To make it easier to read, this uses CBOR's diagnostic notation rather than a binary dump.

 This example is uses HMAC with SHA-256 as the digest algorithm.
-The key manangment is uses two static ECDH keys along with HKDF to directly derive the key used in the HMAC operation.
+The key management is uses two static ECDH keys along with HKDF to directly derive the key used in the HMAC operation.

 ~~~~ CBORdiag